-The Milano School is widely recognized for its innovative approaches to educating leaders who make a measurable difference.
-Its activities focus on addressing complex, real-world problems in cities, organizations, and communities.
+The Milano School is widely recognized for its innovative approach to educating leaders who make a measurable difference.
+Its activities focus on addressing complex real-world problems in cities, organizations, and communities.
 Milano's approach is both comparative and global, with a commitment to the achievement of a just and equitable world.

 The Milano School's Center for New York City Affairs and the Observatory on Latin America conduct applied research and convene public programs, engaging dialogue on pressing issues of interest.